Axway/mft-convert/content/en/docs/TransferCFT/admin_intro/UCONF/_index.md

 ---
 title: "About the unified configuration tool (UCONF)"
 linkTitle: "Set UCONF parameters"
 weight: 210
----Configurable {{< TransferCFT/suitevariablesTransferCFTName  >}} parameters fall into two basic categories, definable objects or UCONF values.
+--- Configurable {{< TransferCFT/suitevariablesTransferCFTName  >}} parameters fall into two basic categories, definable objects or UCONF values.
 For some Transfer CFT parameters, you can use either method to define parameter values.

 When using {{< TransferCFT/suitevariablesCentralGovernanceName  >}} to manage {{< TransferCFT/axwayvariablesComponentShortName  >}}, some parameter values are specific to UCONF and modifiable only through the {{< TransferCFT/suitevariablesCentralGovernanceName  >}} interface or using the UCONF utility as described in this section.

 ## What is the unified configuration tool?

 {{< TransferCFT/axwayvariablesComponentShortName  >}} features
-an easy-to-use configuration tool, UCONF, to standardize and merge functioning for all platforms.
+an easy- to- use configuration tool, UCONF, to standardize and merge functioning for all platforms.
 This interface enables you to makes technical parameter value modifications using either CFTUTIL or the Copilot UI.